home-assistant/addons/homematic/README.md

 ## Raspberry Pi3

-If you use the HM-MOD-RPI-PCB on a Raspberry Pi 3, you need to add the following to your `config.txt` on the boot partition:
+If you use the HM-MOD-RPI-PCB on a Raspberry Pi 3, you need to add the following to the `config.txt` file on the boot partition:

 ```text
 dtoverlay=pi3-miniuart-bt